 - Synchronous: This happens in real-time via interactive video conferencing.

 - Asynchronous: Particularly useful for areas where an active internet connection is an issue.
 Here patient data is collected and later forwarded to an audiologist from a facility where internet access is available.
 The audiologist scrutinizes the data and the reports and then returns recommendations.

 - Hybrid Model: This is a combination of both the synchronous and the asynchronous models.

-Tele-audiology, thus, improves the reach and accessibility of audiological services for people with hearing disorder living in underserved areas of both the developing and the developed world.
+This helps to improve the reach and accessibility of audiological services for people with hearing disorders living in underserved areas of both the developing and the developed world.

 Limitations of the existing measures in addressing hearing loss